 Centers and Programs

-Building on more than a decade of experience working with businesses, governments and communities, the Center for Oceans connects local action and global impact through sound strategies, alliances, learning communities and proven tools.
-Our long-term goal: to conserve marine biodiversity and ecosystems to safeguard ecological, social and economic benefits for people and nature — because people need healthy oceans to thrive.
+The Center for Oceans connects local action and global impact through sound strategies, alliances, learning communities and proven tools.
+Our long-term goal: conserving marine biodiversity and ecosystems to safeguard their ecological, social and economic benefits for people and nature.

 The Center for Sustainable Lands and Waters works to introduce scalable, sustainable development initiatives that align community, policy and market-based incentives at the global, regional and local levels.
 Focus areas include implementation of community-based incentives, freshwater conservation and efforts to improve the sustainability of key commodities, including coffee and palm oil.

 The International Blue Carbon Institute is advancing the science and support systems needed to unlock the full potential of blue carbon to address climate change, protect biodiversity and support threatened coastal communities.
 Blue carbon ecosystems, such as mangroves, seagrasses, kelp and tidal marshes, are some of the most carbon-rich ecosystems on Earth and an essential part of the solution to climate change.